 Frome has a rich heritage as a thriving Mill Town and yet, rather than identifying itself by past achievements, the town today is forward-looking with a reputation for innovation, industry and self-reliance.
-It has an independent Town Council and supports many independent shops and businesses, along with a thriving twice-weekly market that highlights the diversity and ingenuity of local traders and crafts people.
+The Town Council and supports many independent shops and businesses, along with a thriving twice-weekly market that highlights the diversity and ingenuity of local traders and crafts people.